ucrcsedept/course-support/containers/cs265a/workspace/README.md

-Store any files that you want to keep after the container stops in this directo
+Store any files that you want to keep after the container stops in this directory.